 Especially the one thing I cherish most: You’re a really, really great dad.

 If I had been able to place a custom order for the dad I wanted my kids to have, it would have been a lofty list.
 Give him the patience of a saint, I would have said, the ability to help with hours of middle school math homework without getting frustrated (oh, and the ability to understand middle school math homework to begin with).
 Give him the desire to pass on things he learned from his father and the desire to be available whenever his kids need him, even if he has to turn his work schedule upside-down to do so.
-Make him a shining example of what a man is supposed to be, so my kids can see him turning the car around to give his coat to a homeless veteran and volunteering at a food bank and stopping to help a distraught woman with her flat tire.
-Load him up with an arsenal of eyeroll-inducing “dad jokes,” because really, no dad is complete without them.
+Make him a shining example of what a man is supposed to be, so my kids can see him turning the car around to give his coat to a homeless veteran and volunteering at a food bank and secretly paying for someone’s meal at a restaurant and stopping to help a distraught motorist with a flat tire.
+Load him up with an arsenal of eye-roll-inducing “dad jokes,” because really, no dad is complete without them.

 I couldn’t place a custom order, obviously.
 But it doesn’t matter, because by some wonderful stroke of luck, I got all those things and more when I got you.

 You’re stern when the occasion calls for it, even though I know you hate to be.
 But even when you lay down the law, our kids are still undeniably certain that deep down, you’re the biggest mush when it comes to them.
 They know that you would go to literally any lengths to keep them safe and make them happy.
 You are present, valuing your time with our family, making it a priority, always coming up with new things to do together.